Gulo gulo gulo

 At the Detroit Zoo

-The wolverine has small, round ears, a broad head and a long, bushy tail.
-It has dark brown fur with tannish-colored stripes on both sides of its body (running from its shoulders to its tail).
-It is a stocky and muscular member of the weasel family that more closely resembles the bear than other weasels.
-Its wide feet helps it to travel over various terrains (such as snow), and its long, non-retractile claws and powerful jaws help it rip into its food.
+Wolverines have small, round ears, broad heads and long, bushy tails.
+They have dark brown fur with tannish-colored stripes on both sides of their bodies (running from their shoulders to their tails).
+They are stocky and muscular members of the weasel family that more closely resemble bears than other weasels.
+Their wide feet help them to travel over various terrains (such as snow), and their long, non-retractable claws and powerful jaws help them rip into their food.

 A wolverine's fur is hydrophobic, which means that the fur is resistant to the elements such as frost and snow.